dulvui/pocket-broomball/ROADMAP.md

 ## In progress
 List of features that are currently worked on.

+- The possibility to change speed and power breaks the game mechanics - https://github.com/dulvui/pocket-broomball/issues/39

 ## Done
 Features/issues that are added/solved in specific version

+- 6.0.0
+    - New team in Ontario League: Mildmay Moose
+    - Power and speed can now be modified

 - 5.2.1
     - new icon